SiliconLabs/wiseconnect/examples/snippets/wlan/twt_use_case_remote_app/readme.md

 In the Project Explorer pane, expand the **config** folder and open the **sl_net_default_values.h** file.
 Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.

-This application is designed to be used alongside the TWT Use Case Demo Application.
-Together, these two applications simulate scenarios involving door locks and cameras.
+This application, used with the TWT Use Case Demo Application, simulates door lock and camera scenarios.

-In the camera scenario, the remote application (Device A) sends a command to the DUT (Device B, where the TWT Use Case Application is running).
-Upon receiving the command, Device B responds by sending UDP data (equivalent to camera streaming) to the remote application.
+In the camera scenario, the remote app (Device A) sends a command to the Device Under Test (DUT, Device B).
+Device B responds with UDP data, simulating camera streaming.

-In the door lock scenario, Device B sends a TCP response (equivalent to door lock status response) to the remote application (Device A) upon receiving the command from Device A.
+In the door lock scenario, upon receiving a command from Device A, Device B sends a TCP response, simulating a door lock status response.

-To support these scenarios, this app creates a TCP server to listen for connections and trigger commands to Device B periodically.
-After transmitting the command, Device A waits for a TCP/UDP response based on the use case being executed.
+The app operates a TCP server, periodically sending commands to Device B and awaiting a TCP/UDP response, depending on the scenario.

-On the other end, Device B is set up as a TCP client and, if the SEND_TCP_DATA macro is disabled in that application for the camera scenario, it also brings up a UDP client.
+Device B functions as a TCP client and, if the DOOR_LOCK_SIMULATION macro is disabled for the camera scenario, also as a UDP client.

-This application also measures Round Trip Time (RTT) in milliseconds.
-RTT is calculated as the difference between the time the command is sent and the time the first response packet is received.
+The application measures Round Trip Time (RTT) in milliseconds, calculated from when the command is sent to when the first response packet is received.

 - **STA instance related parameters**